fdev31/thot/README.md

-# A Ciclop client
+# A Ciclop 3D Scanner client

 ## Introduction

-A Ciclop 3D Scanner client

 I got a Ciclop 3D scanner, figured it can't work well on modern Linux distributions, started to hack...